 Even though the baby may only actually nurse for 10-15 min on each side, the whole process usually takes me about 45 minutes each time depending on how focused I am at keeping him awake and how sleepy he is.

 It’s time consuming, but I plan for feeding the baby full feedings to be my main priority for the first 4 weeks or so.
-I nap in between feedings if I can and let everything else wait.
 The baby will start to be more awake and eat faster by about 4-6 weeks old.
 Around 6-8 weeks, the full-feeding thing will become worth it because they’ll start sleeping longer at night!